 How to Choose Right Probiotics for Your Dog?

 You might be familiar with your pet’s taste and preferences – you can choose based on the flavor and shape.
-For example, if your dog refuses to take pills, capsules are not an option.
-Try POINTPET soft chew probiotics which are very easy to administer, and your dog will love the taste.
+For example, if your dog refuses to take pills, try POINTPET soft chew probiotics which are very easy to administer, and your dog will love the taste.

-Be sure to store probiotics properly as they should be kept in a cool place so bacteria in probiotics doesn’t die.
+Be sure to store probiotics properly as they should be kept in a cool place so that microorganisms in probiotics don’t die.